alphagov/govuk-puppet/development-vm/README.md

 ## 2. Create your GitHub accounts

 1. Set up a [GitHub](https://www.github.com) account.
-1. Get yourself added to the [alphagov organisation](https://github.com/alphagov).
-Your tech lead will be able to facilitate this.
+1. Ask your tech lead to add you to the [alphagov organisation](https://github.com/alphagov).
-1. Set up a GitHub Enterprise (private) account and be added to the `gds` organisation.
+1. Set up a [GitHub Enterprise](https://github.gds) (private) account and ask to be added to the `gds` organisation.
 1. [Generate and register an SSH key pair](https://help.github.com/categories/56/articles) for your Mac for your GitHub account.
 1. Import the SSH key into your keychain.
 Once you’ve done this, it’ll be available to the VM you'll install in the next step.

         mac$ /usr/bin/ssh-add -K yourkey

-1. Test that it all works by running `ssh -T git@github.com`
+1. Test that it all works by running `ssh -T git@github.com`.

-Now check out the gov.uk Puppet repo, which contains the configuration and automation you'll need to get up and running:
+## 3. Create a user in Integration and CI

+User accounts in our Integration and CI environments are managed in the [govuk-puppet](https://github.com/alphagov/govuk-puppet) repository.

     mac$ mkdir ~/govuk
     mac$ cd ~/govuk
     mac$ git clone git@github.com:alphagov/govuk-puppet.git

-## 3. Create a user in Integration and CI

-User accounts in our integration and CI environments are managed in the [govuk-puppet](https://github.com/alphagov/govuk-puppet) repository that you just cloned.

 To create a new account, start by creating an SSH key of sufficient key strength.
+A minimum key length of 4096 bits is required, for example:

     mac$ ssh-keygen -t rsa -b 4096 -C "your_email@example.com" -f ~/.ssh/alphagov

-Now create a user manifest in `~/govuk/govuk-puppet/modules/users/manifests` with your username and the public key we just created.
+Now create a user manifest in `~/govuk/govuk-puppet/modules/users/manifests` with your username and the public key you just created.
+Your username should use the `firstnamelastname` format.

 Add the name of your manifest (your username) into the list of `users::usernames` in `hieradata/integration.yaml`.

 There's another bit of hieradata in `integration.yaml` for `govuk_jenkins::config::admins` which will give you access to the deployment Jenkins.
 Add your GitHub Enterprise username (usually your full name) to this list.

 Create a pull request with these changes.
-Once it has been reviewed by a member of the gov.uk team, you can merge it and it will automatically deploy to the integration environment.
-(This will come in handy in later steps.)
+Once it has been reviewed by a member of the GOV.UK team, you can merge it and it will automatically deploy to the Integration environment.
+This will come in handy later.

 ## 4. Boot your VM

-Now you can run the VM bootstrap script:
+Run the VM bootstrap script:

     mac$ cd govuk-puppet/development-vm
     mac$ ./bootstrap

 This will take a little while, but it will throw up a question or two in your console so check back on it occassionally.
-Now might be a good time to scan through the [gov.uk technology blog](https://gdstechnology.blog.gov.uk/category/gov-uk/) while puppet runs.
+Now might be a good time to scan through the [GOV.UK technology blog](https://gdstechnology.blog.gov.uk/category/gov-uk/) while Puppet runs.

 Once your VM is running, you should be able to SSH into it with:

     mac$ vagrant ssh

-> Your VM comes pre-configured with an IP address.
-This is visible in the Vagrantfile, but currently defaults to `10.1.1.254`.

 > Your default Vagrant root password is `vagrant`.

-### Suspending and restarting your VM

-Run these commmands in the `~/govuk/govuk-puppet/development-vm` folder:

-    mac$ vagrant suspend # save the state of the VM and power-off mac$ vagrant up      # power-on the virtual machine mac$ vagrant reload  # reboot the VM

 ### Set your Git username and email